 For years Marco Pol and Bianca Mens have been welcoming a growing group of regular customers from inside and outside Hoorn.
 Hendrickje Stoffels is located at the old inner harbor in the historic center.
 An ideal mix of good food and a cozy relaxed atmosphere.

-The Zwarte Olifant (Black Elephant) is one of my personal favorites.
+Goos is one of my personal favorites.
 A restaurant where you can eat very good vegetarian food.
-The restaurant is a bit hidden in an alley near the central square, but is worth a little search.
+The restaurant is located in front of the big church.
+It is important to make reservations because it is small but popular.
+Click here for more info!

 A special restaurant in a special building with special people!
 Ridderikhoff is a restaurant that offers work experience places to people with a distance to the labor market.
 This guarantees you service with extra attention.
 And the chef knows what he’s doing!